 Permax Side Effects

-Note: This page contains side effects data for the generic drug pergolide.
-It is possible that some of the dosage forms included below may not apply to the brand name Permax.
+Note: This document contains side effect information about pergolide.
+Some dosage forms listed on this page may not apply to the brand name Permax.

 Gastrointestinal adverse effects are commonly seen during pergolide (the active ingredient contained in Permax) therapy.
 Nausea occurs in up to 25% of patients treated and may abate with continued therapy.
 Also, diarrhea, dyspepsia, abdominal pain, vomiting, and constipation are reported less commonly.[Ref]